#ForceTheVote Protests in Wash. D.C. Today and Sunday Demand That House Progressives Stand up for Medicare For All

 Inviting progressive members of Congress to attend and discuss the urgent need for health care for every American in the middle of a pandemic that has killed more than 300,000 Americans and cost 15 million their employer-based coverage.
 Invited include Rep. Alexandria Ocasio-Cortez, Rep. Ayanna Pressley, Rep.-elect Cori Bush, Rep. Ilhan Omar, Rep.-elect Jamaal Bowman, Rep. Rashida Tlaib, and Rep. Ro Khanna.

-Nearly 40,000 people have signed a petition demanding progressives force the vote on Medicare for all, including 4,000 health professionals.
+Over 40,000 people have signed a petition demanding progressives force the vote on Medicare for all, including 4,000 health professionals.
+Dozens turned out for yesterday's demonstration.
+Here is an album of photos from yesterday's action on Capitol Hill.

 Where: Protestors will gather at Spirit of Justice Park in Washington, D.C., then march to the following locations: